Beginners Steps Discussion Meeting – Glen Waverley

 - What convinced us to try the steps?

-- When and how did we first take step three?
+- How did we become willing to take step three?

 - Why do I need a ‘new manager’?

-- What was the immediate effect of step three?
+- What was our experience of taking step three?

 - When were we ready to start the housecleaning steps?